Yemenite Jews: Women's clothing

 Jewish women in Yemen traditionally wore branched pantaloons beneath their long black tunics.
 The pantaloons were usually made of a jet-black color, tapering close to their ankles, and decorated at the lower seams with a fine embroidered stitch of silver.
 The tunic served as, both, a dress and long-sleeved blouse, all in one piece.
 In addition, all young girls wore a black, conical shaped hat upon their heads, which took the place of a scarf.
 These hats were called in the local vernacular, gargush, and were also decorated with an embroidered sash about its borders, besides being equipped with tapering flaps that extended down to the ears and to the nape of the neck.
 Older women in Sana'a would wear a broad veil-like scarf over their heads, called maswan, especially when going out in public places, and which was traditionally worn above the closer fitting scarves that covered their hair.
 All women were adorned with black slippers when walking in public places, and only very small girls would walk barefoot.

 Jewish women and girls in Haydan a-sham (in the far northern districts of Yemen) did not make use of the gargush, but would wear a black scarf tied firmly to their foreheads, resembling a black band, along with the covering made by an additional scarf that covered the hair.

 Culinary specialties

 The Yemenite Jews are known for bringing to Israel certain culinary dishes, now popularly eaten by all ethnic-groups living in Israel, namely, the malawach (itself an adaptation of the Yemeni mulawah), and jachnun.
 Lesser-known breadstuffs include the kubaneh (a traditional Sabbath bread), luḥūḥ, sabayah, and zalabiyeh.

-Genetics

-DNA testing between Yemenite Jews and members of the world's other various Jewish communities shows a common link, with most communities sharing similar paternal genetic profiles.
-Furthermore, the Y chromosome signatures of the Yemenite Jews are also similar to those of other Middle Eastern populations.
-Recent studies of Yemeni Mitochondrial DNA, indicate the presence of a high frequency of sub-Saharan African L haplogroups.
-This notable African contribution is lacking in other Jewish diaspora populations, but it does not exclude, in fact it may reflect, potential descent from exiled ancient Israelite individuals who had a shared African and Middle Eastern ancestry.
-There is no genetic evidence for the large-scale conversion of local Yemenis.